computer-science-team/seniorproject101/README.md

 # seniorproject101
 # September 19th, 2017
-# This is the reposiroty you are looking for.
+# This is the repository you are looking for.
 <! doctype html>

 <html>